A symplectic Hilbert-Smith conjecture: Introduction and main results

 Using the absence of torsion in $\Ham(M,\om)$ \cite{P-nt} it is immediate from \cite[Section 2.7.2]{Tao-book} (see also \cite[Proofs of Theorem 3.1 and 3.2]{Lee}) that Theorem \ref{thm: Hofer} implies a Hofer-geometric analogue of Theorem \ref{cor: SHS1-gr}.

 \begin{thm} If a locally compact group acts Hofer-faithfully by Hamiltonian diffeomorphisms on a closed symplectically aspherical manifold, then it is a torsion-free Lie group. \end{thm}

 However, it appears to be unknown whether a Hofer-faithful action of a Lie group $G$, even $G=\R,$ via $\Ham(M,\om)$ must in fact be smooth (see also \cite[Remark 1.14]{PSST}).
-If this is true, we would obtain as in Remark \ref{rmk: Rk}, that such groups must be extensions of $\R^k$ by discrete torsion-free groups.
+If this were true, we would obtain as in Remark \ref{rmk: Rk}, that such groups must be extensions of $\R^k$ by discrete torsion-free groups.
+Nevertheless, we expect to show in future work that this conclusion is indeed true for a special class of symplectically aspherical symplectic manifolds in a different way.

 \begin{rmk} Our approach to Theorems \ref{cor: SHS1} and \ref{thm: Hofer} is motivated by a question of Polterovich arising from \cite{P-nt} (see also \cite{GG-ai} for a discussion and \cite{CGG-ga, SW-St} for partial progress on this question).
 Polterovich's question consists in proving that for $\phi \in \mrm{Ham}(M,\om) \setminus \{\id\},$ for $(M,\om)$ closed symplectically aspherical, there exists $\eps_{\phi} > 0$ such that for every $k \in \N,$ where $||-||$ stands for the Hofer norm.
 It could also stand for the $C^0$-norm and for the $\gamma_{\bK}$-norm for $\bK$ a unital coefficient ring. \end{rmk}